How Dangerous Is Asbestos?

 What Is Asbestos?

 Asbestos is a natural mineral composed of soft-flexible fibers.
-Because asbestos-containing materials are resistant to heat, electricity, and corrosion, it was often in building materials, insulation, brakes, electrical parts, plastic, cloth, and more.
+Because asbestos-containing materials are resistant to heat, electricity, and corrosion, they were often used in building materials, cement and insulation materials, brakes, electrical parts, plastic, cloth, and more.

-During the 20th century, asbestos played a crucial role in the manufacturing of commercial products, posing a risk to workers in construction, manufacturing, and other blue-collar industries.
+During the 20th century, asbestos played a crucial role in the manufacturing of commercial products, posing an occupational asbestos exposure risk to workers in construction, manufacturing, and other blue-collar industries.
 Despite asbestos bans in over 60 countries, employers in the United States can still use it – provided they follow government regulations.

 Types of Asbestos

 The Asbestos Hazard Emergency Response Act (AHERA) of 1986 recognizes six types of asbestos.
-This law requires warning labels on asbestos-containing materials that easily crumble and are still used in routine maintenance areas of a school building.
+This law requires warning labels on asbestos-containing materials that easily crumble, which increases the risk of inhaling asbestos fibers.
+However, some of these materials can still be found in public buildings, including school buildings, even after the connection was made between asbestos and cancer risk.

 The six main types of asbestos fall into type categories and include: